 The length of time Flexeril stays in your body will depend on several factors.
 Not everyone metabolizes drugs the same way.

-Cyclobenzaprine is excreted through the kidneys, so individuals with kidney damage or less function in the kidneys may struggle to process the drug out as quickly.
+Cyclobenzaprine is excreted through the kidneys, so individuals with kidney damage or decreased liver function s may struggle to process the drug out as quickly.

 The FDA publishes that Flexeril takes longer to process out of the elderly and those with hepatic impairment; therefore, dosages should be lowered for these populations.